 |or CIS A110||Computer Concepts in Business|

-and Survey of Chemistry Laboratory (or higher level)
+and Introduction to General Chemistry Laboratory (or higher level)

 |Select one of the following:||4|

 and College Physics I Laboratory *

 |PRT A110||Introduction to Process Safety, Health and Environmental Awareness||3|

 |PRT A130||Process Technology I: Equipment||4|